aristox2/senpi/README.md

-# SENPI
+# senpi

-Raspberry Pi–powered Telegram channel monitor.
+A Raspberry Pi–powered Telegram channel monitor.
 Scrapes public channels, auto-translates non-Latin scripts locally, and pipes everything into a Matrix room.

 No Telegram API keys.
 No cloud translation APIs.
-Everything runs on the Pi.
+No more worrying about getting rate limited from Telegram.
+Nada!

 ---

 ## What it does

 Telegram's API has some annoying limitations — rate limits, phone number requirements, session management headaches.
-SENPI skips all of that by scraping the public web previews (`t.me/s/<channel>`) instead.
+Your senpi skips all of that by scraping the public web previews (`t.me/s/<channel>`) instead.
 New posts get forwarded to a private Matrix room, and if a message is in Arabic, Hebrew, Cyrillic, or CJK, it gets translated on-device using [Ollama](https://ollama.com) and sent as a threaded reply.

 Images are grabbed during the scrape (before Telegram's CDN links expire) and uploaded to Matrix.
 Videos get a direct link back to the original post.

 ```
-  t.me/s/<channel>  ──(scrape)──▶  SENPI  ──(forward)──▶  Matrix Room
+  t.me/s/<channel>  ──(scrape)──▶  senpi  ──(forward)──▶  Matrix Room
                                      │
                                      ▼
                                   Ollama